Contact tracing revs up in some states as omicron reaches US | WTOP News

 The variant has been detected in a handful of other states so far, including California, Colorado and Hawaii.

-Contract tracers have been busy in Nebraska after six cases of omicron were confirmed Friday.
-One of the people had recently returned to Nebraska from a visit to Nigeria, and the other five were close contacts of that person.
+Contact tracers have been busy in Nebraska after six cases of omicron were confirmed Friday.
+One of the people had recently returned from a visit to Nigeria, and the other five were close contacts of that person.

 Dr. Marcus Plescia, chief medical officer of the Association of State and Territorial Health Officials, said “more and more” contact tracing efforts are expected in the coming days, in part because of the uncertainty about how effective vaccines and treatments like monoclonal antibodies will be against omicron.